 A hypoallergenic dog is a myth.
 In fact, every dog that sheds even a minimum amount is not considered hypoallergenic.
 Papillon shedding amount is low, but that doesn’t make them hypoallergenic.

-There might be a less chance for Papillon to spread allergens, but that does not mean that there will be no allergies to deal with.
+There might be less chance for Papillon to spread allergens, but that does not mean that there will be no allergies to deal with.

 Allergies are caused by dander.
 A person could be allergic to even a dog’s saliva, so even a hairless dog can create for you an allergic reaction.